 CMH HELI-SKIING HISTORY

-The dreams of a young Austrian in wild Canadian high country
+The dreams of a young Austrian in the Canadian mountains

-Early in the 1950’s, a young Austrian, Hans Gmoser, immigrated to Canada with very little money and big dreams of living in the mountains.
-Inspired by his dream and his years of backcountry experience as a guide, Hans formed a small company in 1959, named Canadian Mountain Holidays (CMH).
-Over the next several years, his business prospered as he led thousands of skiers and climbers on thrilling mountain tours.
+In the early 1950s, Hans Gmoser— a young Austrian— emigrated to Canada with very little money and big dreams of living in the Canadian mountains.
+Inspired by his dream and years of experience as a backcountry guide, Hans formed a small company in 1957 which later resulted in the formation of Canadian Mountain Holidays (CMH).
+After several years, his business prospered as he led thousands of skiers and climbers on thrilling mountain tours.

 The birth of Heli-Skiing